lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   1. Parse each constituent encoded ciphertext.
-       The length of the mlkemCT is known based on the size of the ML-KEM component signature length specified by the Object ID
+       The length of the mlkemCT is known based on the size of the ML-KEM component ciphertext length specified by the Object ID

      switch ML-KEM do
         case ML-KEM-768:
           mlkemCT = bytes[:1088]
           tradSig  = bytes[1088:]
         case ML-KEM-1024:
-          mldsaSig = bytes[:1568]
+          mlkemSig = bytes[:1568]
           tradSig  = bytes[1568:]

      Note that while ML-KEM has fixed-length ciphectexts, RSA and ECDSA may not, depending on encoding, so rigorous length-checking is not always possible here.

-  2. Output the component signature values
+  2. Output the component ciphertext values

      output (mlkemCT, tradCT)
 ~~~